Doctoral Degree (Ph.D.) in Electrical and Computer Engineering

 The exam itself begins with an oral presentation by the student describing the proposed research effort, which will be the topic of the PhD dissertation.
 The dissertation committee may ask the student questions about the oral presentation, the written proposal or any questions necessary to determine if the student has a sufficient background and preparation necessary to conduct the research.
 The exam shall not exceed three hours.

 Advancement to Candidacy

-> Once the dissertation proposal is approved, the student will be advanced to candidacy.
+Once the dissertation proposal is approved, the student will be advanced to candidacy.
+The student is informed by the Dean of Graduate Studies of advancement to candidacy for the doctoral degree.
 A doctoral candidate has a minimum of four months and a maximum of five years from the effective date of advancement to candidacy to complete all requirements for graduation.
 Failure to comply with this requirement and its deadlines will result in automatic dismissal from the Ph.D. program.
 Please see “Graduate Studies” section of the PSU Bulletin for more details.